koga73/SlickSelect/README.md

 //The 'option' parameter can be an index, value, or $element
 //Passing -1 will select the placeholder if present ss.SlickSelect.selectOption(option);

+//Updates the list of options from the original select
+//Calls destroy then initialize while attempting to preserve the selected option ss.SlickSelect.update();

 //Returns true if the dropdown is open ss.SlickSelect.isOpen();